-While the Confederate cavalry under John Imboden slowed the lumbering Federal advance down the Valley Turnpike, Gen. Breckenridge decided to take the fight against the vanguard of the enemy and moved north on May 13, 1864.
+While Confederate cavalry led by John Imboden hindered the Federal advance down the Valley Turnpike, Breckenridge resolved to confront the vanguard of the enemy, advancing north on May 13, 1864.
 Clashes ensued on the outskirts of New Market village, just west of the Massanutten Mountain, on May 13-14, 1864.

 Upon learning of the proximity of a segment of Sigel’s Union force just north of New Market, Breckenridge orchestrated a pre-dawn march at 1 am on May 15, 1864, hoping to trap and annihilate this Union advance force against the banks of the Shenandoah River.

 The two armies clashed mid-morning on May 15, 1864, just south of New Market village.
 The Confederate advance, commanded by Colonel George S. Patton Sr., grandfather of the renowned WWII General George S. Patton Jr., proceeded along the Valley Turnpike.

 After failing to ensnare the Union forces in a trap, Breckenridge initiated an attack at noon.
 The Confederate advance drove the Union line off Manor Hill, and established their position north of the Bushong Farm on Bushong Hill.

 However, the Confederate center faltered under intense Union fire, causing a segment of their right flank to retreat in disarray.
 As the Confederate line stalled, Breckenridge reluctantly called upon the VMI cadets to fill the central gap in their line at Bushong Farm.